Also known as

-Hen-And-Chicks, Spider Ivy, St. Bernard's Lily, Ribbon Plant, Airplane Plant
+Hen-And-Chicks, Spider Ivy, St. Bernard's Lily, Ribbon Plant, Airplane Plant, Ribbon drive

-A favourite houseplant that easily multiplies by generating offsets on the end of long stems.
+Spider Plants are a favourite houseplant across the world, known officially as Chlorophytum comosum.
+This is the standard green leaved one, it copes with less sun compared to Variegated Spider Plants.
+The green ribbon-like leaves stay evergreen all year round, particularly when grown inside.
+It easily multiplies by generating offsets on the end of long stems.
 Break the offsets off and root in soil or water to grow into new plants.
-The green ribbon-like, strap-shaped leaves stay evergreen all year round, particularly when grown inside.
 Cultivars with variegated foliage are more commonly grown than this original green species they were bred from.
-This species can help to filter air and easily grows in shade, indoors and in baskets making it a popular plant that may be found all over the world.
+This species can help to filter air and easily grows in shade, indoors and in baskets.
+It should be kept away from frosts.

 Flowers can be harvested for the vase, but are short lived